hiteshjoshi1/commands/aws_learn/efs.md

-# AWS EFS - Elastic File System
+# Elastic File System- AWS EFS
   -- Under Storage

 - Great for sharing files between multiple Ec2 servers.
 This is basically a file system that can be shared between compute instances(ec2).
 It can be mounted and both instances can access it.